-Although the Latino population has increased dramatically over the past 30 years, the opportunity for disadvantaged populations to elect candidates of their choice at the County Supervisor level has not kept pace.
-We see the Fair Maps Act of 2019 and the Federal Voting Rights Act as opportunities and requirements to do more than simply move a few Census tracts between urban districts to equalize population.
+While the Latino population has increased dramatically over the past 30 years, the opportunity for disadvantaged populations to elect candidates of their choice at the County Supervisor level, has not kept pace.
+We see the Fair Maps Act of 2019 and the federal Voting Rights Act as opportunities and requirements to do more than simply move a few census tracts between urban districts to equalize population.

-Re: Central Valley Progressive PAC Strong Support for the Fresno County Equitable Map Coalition Map Proposal Page Two
+Re: Central Valley Leadership Roundtable's Strong Support

+for Fresno County Equitable Map Coalition Map Proposal Page Two

-We are excited at the potential for significant change in the boundaries of County Supervisorial districts to reflect the demographic shifts that have occurred.
+We are excited at the potential for significant change in the boundaries of County Supervisorial Districts, to reflect the demographic shifts that have occurred.

-The Central Valley Progressive PAC believes the current map for the Fresno County Board of Supervisors should be changed to reflect two distinct communities of interest separated by Highway 41: the rural Westside (Proposed District 1) and the rural Eastside (Proposed District 4).
+The CVLRT believes the current map for the Fresno Board of Supervisors should be changed to reflect two distinct communities of interest separated by Highway 41: the rural Westside (Proposed District 1) and the rural Eastside (Proposed District 4).

-EMC's proposed map recognizes the significant differences between these two regions, whether we look at crops grown, soil type or transportation patterns.
+EMC's Proposed Map recognizes the significant differences between these two regions, whether we look at crops grown, soil type, or transportation patterns.
 Even their water comes from different sources.
 On the Eastside, the farms are smaller, with more communities that are more densely populated.
 On the Westside, the communities are fewer and farther apart, with much bigger farms and more mechanized agriculture, requiring less labor.

-We are pleased that District 1, as proposed by the EMC, covers the entire rural Westside, everything west of Highway 41 and all areas of the city of Fresno west of Highway 99.
+We are pleased District 1, as proposed by EMC, covers the entire rural Westside, everything west of Highway 41 and all areas of the City of Fresno west of Highway 99.

 - Rural Cities: Firebaugh, Kerman, Mendota, San Joaquin.
 Proposed District 1 ADDS Huron and Coalinga, which are now in District 4.
-The current District 4 stretches 100 miles, from Coalinga to Orange Cove. - Unincorporated communities: Biola, Cantua Creek, Five Points, Tranquillity and West Park.
-As proposed, District 1 ADDS Caruthers, Easton, Lanare, Raisin City and Riverdale, which are now in District 4.
+The current District 4 stretches 100 miles, from Coalinga to Orange Cove. - Unincorporated communities: Biola, Cantua Creek, Five Points, Tranquility, and West Park.
+As proposed, District 1 ADDS Caruthers, Easton, Lanare, Raisin City, & Riverdale, which are now in District 4.

-These unincorporated rural communities are among the poorest and most isolated, many of which lack the basic features of a safe, healthy, sustainable neighborhoods-potable drinking water, sewer systems, safe housing, public transportation, parks, sidewalks, and streetlights.
+These unincorporated rural communities are among the poorest and most isolated, and lack the basic features of a safe, healthy, sustainable neighborhood-potable drinking water, sewer systems, safe housing, public transportation, parks, sidewalks, and streetlights.
 Moreover, these communities are systematically underserved in the overall allocation of public resources and are frequently overlooked in local decisions.